 WP Rocket vs. WP Super Cache Comparison

-NaibaWebsite Building NotesPreviously used WP SUPER CACHE and W3 TOTAL CACHE for caching, but didn't use W3 as long as WP Super Cache.
-So, here's a simplecomparison between WP Rocket and WP Super Cache。
+NaibaWebsite Building NotesPreviously used WP SUPER CACHE and W3 TOTAL CACHE for caching, but I didn't use W3 as long as WP Super Cache, so here's a simplecomparison between WP Rocket and WP Super Cache。

-WP Rocket simplifies settings with a user-friendly interface for beginners.
-Basically, after installing the plugin, you just need to check one option to activate it, with no advanced configurations.
-Screenshots are below.
+WP Rocket simplifies settings, with a user-friendly interface for beginners.
+Basically, after installing the plugin, you just check one box to activate it, with no advanced settings needed.
+Below is a screenshot

-Below is the screenshot of WP Super Cache.
+Below is a screenshot of WP Super Cache

-It can be seen that WP Rocket's interface aligns more with modern design, while enabling WP Super Cache is also simple.
-However, the advanced menu appears to have many options, which can be confusing for newcomers.
+It can be seen that WP Rocket's interface is more in line with modern design, while enabling WP Super Cache is also simple, but the advanced menu appears to have many options, which can be confusing for newcomers.

-Overall, the effects of both are quite similar., Naiba usedGTmetrixto test webpages cached by both plugins separately.
-The score using WP Rocket was a few points higher, so it can be considered negligible.
+The overall effectiveness of both is actually quite similar, Naiba usedGTmetrixto test webpages cached by both plugins separately.
+The score using WP Rocket was a few points higher, so it's negligible.

 However, WP Rocket's compression of CSS files and HTML seems less prone to errors.
-Using WP Super Cache for compression might cause issues (or possibly due to incorrect settings).
+Using WP Super Cache for compression might cause errors (or it could be due to incorrect settings).

-WP Rocket supports lazy loading for media files, and disabling Emoji and embed functions.
+WP Rocket supports lazy loading for media files, disabling Emoji and embed features.

 Pre-caching is supported by both WP Rocket and WP Super Cache.
-The former just requires checking an option and additionally offers DNS prefetching.
-The latter involves an extra setup step (refreshing pre-cache time and mode).
+The former just requires checking a box and also includes a DNS prefetch feature.
+The latter requires an additional setup step (setting pre-cache refresh time and mode).

 WP Rocket integrates database optimization and cleanup, which can replaceWP-Optimize.